jtothebell/fake-08/README.md

 I make no specific claims of compatibility at the present time.
 I think many carts _should_ work, but this is still a project in the very early stages, and it is my first real foray into C or C++ development and low level game dev in general.
 I'm mostly doing this project as a fun way to learn.

 Feel free to write up any issues you come across, and attach or link to a cart that reproduces the issue.
 My main goal is to improve compatibility with Pico 8, and then improve speed of carts that are too slow on New 3DS systems.
-S